routerarchitects/ra-wlan-cloud-userportal/CONFIGURATION.md

 ### REST API Intra microservice parameters
 The following parameters describe the configuration for the inter-microservice HTTP server.
-You may use the same certificate/key you are using for your extenral server or another certificate.
+You may use the same certificate/key you are using for your external server or another certificate.
 ```properties
 openwifi.internal.restapi.host.0.backlog = 100
 openwifi.internal.restapi.host.0.security = relaxed